 And, if your loan closes without that notice, you have three years to rescind the loan agreement.
 What this means is that if your lender failed to provide you with proper notification of your rescission rights, you can legally walk away from your obligation.

-And, if you choose to take them to court, you might even collect damages.
+And, if you choose to take them to court, you might even collect damages in predatory lending laws.

 How to Stop Predatory and Abusive Behavior

 It’s illegal for a lender to harass you for any reason.
 If you’re the victim of this type of behavior, submit a complaint to the Consumer Financial Protection Bureau (CFPB).

 You can also contact your state’s attorney general predatory lending laws.